rdlauer/articles/blues/triangulation/triangulation.md

 aux_wifi.updateTriangulationData();
 ```

-How much better are my results when using Wi-Fi triangulation?
+How different are my results when using Wi-Fi triangulation?
 Well the only access point my ESP32 was able to find is my own home router.
 However, even with just that one AP, here are the results:

 ```
 "tri_when": 1656011112,